Registrar Office Home

 The Registrar’s Office assists students and faculty members with academic requirements, policies, course registration, enrollment verification and related matters.
 Students with questions about planning for their academic degrees (requirements for a major or minor) should work with their faculty advisor or see a staff member in the Center for Academic and Career Engagement (CACE) in the Union.

 New this spring – teaching evaluations for all courses are online!
-Students will receive a link via email; follow the link to login and complete an evaluation for each course.
+The deadline for submitting course evaluations has passed (it was May 4), but there still is time to submit written comments.
 If you would like to submit written comments, please put them in a sealed envelope, write the course number and professor name on the envelope, and drop it off at the Registrar’s Office.
 The envelopes will be delivered to professors after grades have been submitted.

 Registration for summer and fall –